wp-plugins/wp-knowledgebase/readme.txt

 = Languages =

+* English
+* German
+* Dutch
+* Bulgarian

+Thank you to all translators for your kind contribution - it is very much appreciated.

-Just English right now... but it's translation ready so if you'd like to help with a translation please get in touch.
+If you'd like to help translate this plugin into your language please get in touch.
 It's very easy - you don't have to know any code and it's a great way to contribute to the WordPress community.
 Please [contact Maeve](http://www.enigmaplugins.com/contact/)

 == Installation ==